 The fun continues when you get to the “what things should I do?” stage.
 This can quickly morph into a bottomless pit of exploration.
 The research goes on and on, until you realize you’ve probably spent 20+ hours on the whole ordeal…

 If you can relate with any of the above, fret no more!
-There are some great travel apps for iPhone and Android that can alleviate your trip planning woes.
+There are many free apps for iPhone and Android that can alleviate your trip planning woes.
 Having the right travel apps makes traveling much easier, both before and during your vacation.
-If you’d like to spend more time enjoying and less time planning, you’ve come to the right place.
-Check out these 26 travel apps for iPhone and Android that every traveler should have in 2019.
+If you’d like to spend more time enjoying and less time planning, you’re in for a treat.
+Check out these 30 free travel apps for iPhone and Android that every traveler should download in 2021.

-Best apps for travel inspiration and idea generation
+Best free apps for travel inspiration and idea generation

 (If you’re already a social media guru, feel free to skip to the next section!)

 It wasn’t long ago when Instagram was exclusively used by millennials to share heavily-filtered photos with their friends.
 In the early days, there were no videos, stories, or geotags.
 But there were plenty of “stylish” filters and frames to make up for them.